-You may want to introduce students to the Illustrator environment by providing a general tour of the screen.
+You may want to introduce students to the Illustrator environment by providing a general tour of the workspace.
 This helps orient the students and provides a review of the names of the elements on the screen.
 For example, you may point out the title bar and remind the students that it indicates which publication is currently active.
-Then point out the menu bar, the rulers, the tool icons, the panels, and the toolbox.
+Then point out the menu bar, the rulers, the tool icons, and the panels.